zevnda/woland/README.md

 # Installation

-Download the latest ready-to-install APK from the **[releases page](https://github.com/zevnda/woland/releases)**.
+Download the latest ready-to-install APK from the **[releases page](https://github.com/zevnda/woland/releases)**

 # Build It Yourself

-Follow the **[steps in the wiki](https://github.com/zevnda/woland/wiki#build-it-yourself)** to develop upon and build WoLAnd yourself.
+Follow the **[steps in the wiki](https://github.com/zevnda/woland/wiki#build-it-yourself)** to develop upon and build WoLAnd yourself

 # Homescreen Widgets

 WoLAnd includes three homescreen widgets for quickly waking up your devices.
-Depending on the widget size, you can control up to 4 devices from a single widget.
+Depending on the widget size, you can control up to 4 devices from a single widget

-To choose which devices appear in the widget, reorder them in the device drawer by dragging them and then re-add the widget to the homescreen to apply the changes.
+To choose which devices appear in the widget, reorder them in the device drawer by dragging them and then re-add the widget to the homescreen to apply the changes

-Widget previews can be found **[here](https://github.com/zevnda/woland/wiki/Widgets)**.
+Widget previews can be found **[here](https://github.com/zevnda/woland/wiki/Widgets)**

 # License
 Copyright © 2026 zevnda — **[MIT License](./LICENSE)**